hasanulhasan/expense-tracker-redux-toolkit/README.md

-# Expense Tracker Application
+# Expense Tracker Application with Redux Toolkit

-Features:
-1-Calculate income and expense
+## Project Features

-2-Edit and Update income and expense
+1 - Details of income and expense fetch from server asynchronously </br>
-3-CRUD operation included
+2 - Show calculated balance </br>
+3 - Income and expense can be Added/Deleted/edited</br>
+4 - This full stack project mainly focused on Redux toolkit by CRUD operation</br></br>